Fortunate-04/Personal-site/README.md

 # cv
-This cv is a duplicate of my personal site, written with HTML only.
+This cv a personal site, written with HTML only.
 It is Live!